 It is a flavonoid, which means that it is a plant pigment that is similar in molecular structure to a flavone.
 It is also considered a very powerful antioxidant and is typically the main component in the red and orange pigmentation in various fruits and vegetables.
 You can also find it as a coloring agent in wine and various teas.

 Quercetin is found in many different food sources in significant portions, most notably in capers, lovage, sorrel, dill, plums, dates, kale, cranberries, apples, sweet potatoes, blueberries, broccoli and many other commonly eaten foods.
 Since molecular research on organic components of food is relatively new, the research on it continues, but there have already been many promising studies published that show this antioxidant flavonoid to be a big boost to your overall health.

 Health Benefits of Quercetin

-There are no inherent dangers of quercetin, although some people have reported that excessive consumption of foods with quercetin has results in headaches, and tingling in the arms and legs.
+A Few Words of Caution: There are no inherent dangers of quercetin, although some reports have suggested that excessive consumption of foods with this flavonoid has resulted in headaches, and tingling in the arms and legs.
 Extreme amounts can even result in kidney damage.
-Be responsible, consume a healthy amount, and enjoy your healthier life!
+Be responsible, consume a healthy amount, and enjoy a healthy life!